youshitsune/doit/README.md

 ```

 ## API Routes
-- /new Make new task, arguments: task name and tag name
+- /new    (POST) Make new task, arguments: task name and tag name
-- /list Return a list of all task
+- /list   (GET)  Return a list of all task
-- /done Mark a task as done, arguments: id of task
-- /delete Delete a task, arguments: id of task
+- /delete (POST) Delete a task, arguments: id of task
-- /reset Reset a task state, arguments: id of task
+- /change (POST) Change a task state, arguments: id of task
-- /rename Rename a task, arguments: id of task and new task name
+- /rename (POST) Rename a task, arguments: id of task and new task name
-- /getnote Get a note of task, arguments: id of task
-- /newnote Make new note or update existing, arguments: id of task and note
-- /deletenote Delete a note, arguments: id of task
-- /edittag Edit a tag, arguments: id of task and new tag name